oracle-livelabs/spatial-graph/spatial-ai/ev/import-notebooks/import-notebooks.md

       </copy>
       ```

+   Remove any leading spaces so there is no indentation.
 Then click the play button to run the paragraph.

      ![Python paragraph](images/py-paragraph-b.png)